hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-09

+There's one thing prefix operators do, that postfix operators typically don't: clearly delimit which arguments belong to an operation, using parentheses.
+This is more verbose, but also more readable.
+If we had an IDE though, that shows us where arguments belong, we could re-gain that readability.

+But there's one disadvantage to not having delimiters, that an IDE can't save us
+from: It restricts how we can overload functions.
+Let's say we have a function `f` that takes an argument of type `B`.
+We can't create an overloaded variant that takes two arguments of type `A` and `B` without introducing ambiguity at the call site.

+So here's a thought experiment: What if functions can have only one argument (which could be a tuple)?
+Then there would be a clear difference between `a b f` (we need the `B` variant) and `( a b ) f` (we need the `A` and `B` variant).
+The more I think about that, the more I like it!

 ## 2024-05-08

 I've been explaining and justifying why I'm using postfix operators in